 A good syllabus serves multiple purposes.
-In the most general sense, it is a reference document.
+In the most general sense, it is a reference document and a teaching tool, see The Syllabus as a Teaching Tool.
+The syllabus is the first step in creating a welcoming course climate.
 It indexes the important elements, events and policies for the course.
 It’s also a planning document, helping both instructors and students stay on track.
 The syllabus can also help set the tone for the course; a well-organized, legible syllabus puts students at ease because it suggests that the professor has been thoughtful in her choices for the course.

 Most importantly, perhaps, the syllabus is a teaching tool.
 It helps makes sense of your course and indeed your discipline for students who are likely unfamiliar with things you, as an expert, take for granted.
 The things that you easily perceive as signposts, connections, obvious landmarks, and “the big picture” may not exist for students, who experience the information and concepts in your discipline as one large jungle, or a meandering maze of details without point or purpose.
 A syllabus is an excellent tool for providing a necessary overview, which, like a good map, can be referred to again and again.